msls-bioinfo/CmiRClustFinder_v1.0/README.md

 `CmiRClustFinder` requires an segmented somatic copy number altrations (sCNA) data for patients group from TCGA cohort.

 ## Output files
+Results are saved to the run-specific folder inside the `Output` directory

 ### Final Results